seanh/python-multiversion-dependency-management-demo/README.md

 own VM and it would compete for a scarce resource: we're [limited to 60 concurrent jobs](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration) across our GitHub organization.

-I've removed the `tox-pyenv` plugin which was unnecessary and was creating noise in the GitHub Actions logs ("pyenv doesn't seem to be installed, you probably don't want this plugin installed either").
-And I've removed the `parallel_show_output = true` option so that it only shows the output from any failed environments.
-This keeps the logs much shorter.

 ### TODO: Deal with duplication of the Python versions